Shining The Spotlight On Chronic Illness & Disabilities Q&A With Sheryl

 Introduce yourself and tell us a bit about you?

 Hello, my name is Sheryl and I come from Singapore.
 I blog over at achronicvoice.com, covering topics on chronic illness, mental health, and general wellness.
-My aim is to share
+My aim is to share about life from different perspectives, in order to instill empathy across all facets of society, not only within healthcare.

 The hardest part of living with my illness/disabilities is?